PaloAltoNetworks/pan-os-python/README.rst

 The following examples assume the modules were imported as such::

-    from pandevice import firewall
+    from panos import firewall
-    from pandevice import network
+    from panos import network

 Create an interface and commit::